Asymptotically optimal algorithm: Formal definitions

-Note that this limit, if it exists, is always at least 1, as t(n) ≥ b(n).
+This limit, if it exists, is always at least 1, as t(n) ≥ b(n).

 Although usually applied to time efficiency, an algorithm can be said to use asymptotically optimal space, random bits, number of processors, or any other resource commonly measured using big-O notation.

 Sometimes vague or implicit assumptions can make it unclear whether an algorithm is asymptotically optimal.
 For example, a lower bound theorem might assume a particular abstract machine model, as in the case of comparison sorts, or a particular organization of memory.
 By violating these assumptions, a new algorithm could potentially asymptotically outperform the lower bound and the "asymptotically optimal" algorithms.